hamoudi8080/EmployeeSystem/README.md

 # Employee System Application

-This is a full-stack Employee System application with all main functions.
+This is a full-stack Employee System application with all main functions. have a looking on systemRequirements markdown file in documents folder

 ## Technology Stack
 - **Frontend**: Blazor WebAssembly (BlazorWASM)